 Our Baltimore nursing home lawyers discuss wrongful death lawsuits on this page.
-What kind of case earn a settlement compensation payout, why nursing home jury verdicts are rare, and the average settlement amount you can expect in a nursing home wrongful death (and how and why our law firm demands more than that average settlement).
+What kind of case earns a settlement compensation payout, why nursing home jury verdicts are rare, and the average settlement amount you can expect in a nursing home wrongful death (and how and why our law firm demands more than that average settlement).

 Maryland nursing home negligence claims are almost invariably medical malpractice cases.
 These lawsuits seek monetary compensation for harm caused by the health care providers at a nursing home or assisted care facility.
 Our Baltimore nursing home law firm helps victims win compensation against these nursing homes in serious injury and wrongful death cases.

 Can you sue a nursing home for neglect or negligence?
 You can.
 Few nursing home cases make it to the courthouse without a settlement.
-Nursing home cases in Baltimore that have merit are relatively easy to win for victims that have quality nursing home negligence attorneys.
+Nursing home cases in Baltimore that have merit are relatively easy to win for victims who have quality nursing home negligence attorneys.
 They almost invariably settle before trial.
 (Before you disagree, try to find a recent nursing home defense verdict in Maryland.)